EinsteinXXL/XPrivacyLua/README.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with XPrivacyLua.
-If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).
+If not, see [English Version](https://www.gnu.org/licenses/).
+[German version](http://www.gnu.de/documents/gpl.de.html)

 Trademarks
 ----------